dapucita/haxbotron/README.md

 `!streak` shows you which team is being on a winning streak.

+`!poss` shows you possessions rate of both Read and Blue team.

 `!level` shows you your hierarchy level.

-`!afk MSG` switchses to active or idle status.
-If it contains MSG for idle, the message as reason for away from keyboards is shown when others call the player.
+`!afk MSG` switchses to idle status.
+If it contains MSG, the message as reason for away from keyboards is shown when others call the player.

+`!unafk` switches to active status.

 ## Game Commands for Admin Players
-`!mute` prohibits or permits other all players to chat.
+`!mute` prohibits other all players to chat.

-`!mute PLAYER` prohibits or permits the player whose name is PLAYER to chat.
+`!mute PLAYER` prohibits the player whose name is PLAYER to chat.

+`!unmute PLAYER` permits the player whose name is PLAYER to chat.

+`!unmute!all` clears all of muted players list.

 `!kick PLAYER MSG` kicks the player whose name is PLAYER.
 If it contains MSG, the message as reason for kicking is shown for the user.